fotinakis/jsonapi-serializers/README.md

 * Support for a `serializer_class` attribute on objects that overrides serializer discovery, would love a PR contribution for this.
 * Support for the `fields` spec is planned, would love a PR contribution for this.
 * Support for pagination/sorting is unlikely to be supported because it would likely involve coupling to ActiveRecord, but please open an issue if you have ideas of how to support this generically.

+## Release notes

+* v0.2.0: Initial release with support for the final v1 JSON API spec.

 ## Contributing